 Yes.
 Students exempted from paying nonresident tuition fees are eligible through the California dream act and will be considered for the State University grant if they meet the income guidelines and apply by the priority deadline.

 Are students who are covered under this exemption eligible to receive other financial aid?

-Students who are covered under this exemption are only eligible for state financial aid ~ they are not eligible for any state financial aid.
+Students who are covered under this exemption are only eligible for state financial aid ~ they are not eligible for any federal financial aid.
 Requirements for federal financial aid are determined by federal regulations.
 Citizenship criteria for specific stipends, internships, or scholarships are determined by the agency handling the application and selection process.
 However, all students can apply for university and private scholarships to cover additional educational costs.

 Are students who are covered under this exemption eligible to receive a waiver of the application fee based on qualifying financial status?